 by Louisa Salvin, RN

-- Hold a pencil with a pincer grasp and do up and down strokes.
+- First, hold a pencil with a pincer grasp and do up and down strokes.

 - Thread a shoelace.

-- With eyes closed, feel a hole and place a peg in it.
+- With their eyes closed, have them feel a hole and place a peg in it.

-- With your child watching you, place three objects in a bag.
+- With your child watching you, place 3 random objects in a bag.
 Do something else for a few minutes.
-Then have the child tell you what’s in the bag and in what order the objects were placed in the bag.
+Next, have the child tell you what’s in the bag and in what order the objects were placed in the bag.

 180 Medical Kids Club